yuhongcqupt/SdTKG/README.md

 ### **State:**

-This work has been submitted to The IEEE International Conference on Data Engineering (ICDE) 2025.
+This work has been submitted to Engineering Applications of Artificial Intelligence.